Philogy/philogy.github.io/_drafts/selector-switches.md

 Having a common standard for selectors is extremely useful as it lets different contracts easily interact with each other without having to look up and implement some custom data and function encoding scheme for every contract.
-It also allows higher level languages to offer some neat abstraction.
+It also allows higher level languages to offer some abstraction in the form of public / external methods.

 ### Micro Huff Crashcourse

-Since I'll be denoting opcode snippets using Huff in this post I'll do an extremely brief intro to Huff here, you can find the full list of features here:
+Since I'll be denoting opcode snippets using Huff in this post I'll do an extremely brief intro to Huff here, you can find a full list of Huff's features here:
 [docs.huff.sh/get-started/huff-by-example/](https://docs.huff.sh/get-started/huff-by-example/).

-**What is Huff?:** Huff is a low-level assembly language for the EVM, it's basically just _mnemonic bytecode_ (bytecode but written as aliases "SLOAD", "DUP1" rather than the byte values) with some syntatic sugar around selectors, constants and jump destinations to improve the developer's quality of life.
+**What is Huff?:** Huff is a low-level assembly language for the EVM, it's basically just _mnemonic bytecode_ (bytecode but written as aliases "SLOAD", "DUP1" rather than the byte values) with some syntatic sugar around selectors, constants and jump destinations to improve the developer experience.

 **Opcodes:**
 Opcodes in Huff are written in their _mnemonic_ i.e. "word form" and can be upper / lower case.
 The